mmarkoon/BillingAPI/README.md

 # Task-Billing-API
-This repository contains a description of the programming task used to evaluate software developers.
+Description of the programming task used to evaluate software developers.

 ## Billing API